Verizon Participates in the TRUSTe Privacy Program[ more ]

 Information Provided to or Used by Third-Party Advertising Entities or Social Networks

-If you choose to interact with specific advertisers who advertise on our sites or services, the information you provide to them is subject to the conditions of their specific privacy policies.
-We may provide third-party advertisers with geographic or demographic information that allows them to tailor their ads.
-This information does not identify you individually.
+If you choose to interact with specific advertisers who advertise on our apps, sites or services, the information you provide to them is subject to the conditions of their specific privacy policies.
+We may also permit advertisers on our sites, apps and services to place ads based on certain information we have about your Verizon products and services as well as geographic or demographic data.
+Information used for this purpose does not identify you individually.

-Verizon also helps advertisers better reach our Internet access customers using the postal address we have for you; certain information about your Verizon products and services-- such as broadband service features; and demographic and interest information provided to us by other companies-- such as gender, age-range, sports fan, frequent diner or pet owner.
+Our Online Relevant Advertising program helps advertisers better reach our Internet access customers using the postal address we have for you; certain information about your Verizon products and services-- such as broadband service features; and demographic and interest information provided to us by other companies-- such as gender, age-range, sports fan, frequent diner or pet owner.
 This information is used to predict whether you fit within an audience an advertiser is trying to reach.
-We do not share outside of Verizon any information that identifies you personally as part of this program.
+We do not share any information that identifies you personally outside of Verizon as part of this program.
 You have a choice about participating.
 More information and instruction for opting-out are found below.

 How to Limit the Sharing and Use of Your Information

-You have choices about how Verizon shares and uses information.
+You have choices about how we share and use information.

 Customer Proprietary Network Information (CPNI)